 No need to over-invest in your house by making updates homebuyers may not be looking for anyway.
 Work with a skilled agent to help you decide exactly which projects will optimize your listing, without taking too much money or time.

-Are you better off selling or cashing out on your rising equity to pay for bigger renovations?
+Am I better off selling my house or cashing out on rising equity to pay for bigger renovations?
 Find out now.

 2. What matters most is getting a good ROI.

 A common scenario: I’m selling my house soon and have plans for big upgrades.
 If that sounds like you, make sure to talk with your agent.

 Ask how much ROI (return on your investment) a project is likely to bring and if it’s worth the price.
 Your home might benefit from a bathroom or kitchen renovation, roof or shingle repair, or another major fix — but certainly not all of these updates.
 You may be amazed to see how much interest there is in your existing house in this seller’s market.

 “The 2020 Cost vs. Value report shows a predictable increase in costs for all 22 remodeling projects but a consistent dip in the perceived value of those projects at the time of home sale, as estimated by real estate professionals in more than 100 metro areas across the U.S. This results in a slight downturn on the return on investment for nearly all projects relative to the trends we saw in last year’s report.”